 Abarim Publications' online Biblical Greek Dictionary

 The ubiquitous particle παρα (para) expresses immediate vicinity or proximity, either in a static sense (usually expressing affinity) or in the sense of this vicinity getting less approximate (expressing either origin or alienation).
+It very often appears prefixed to another word, but independently it occurs 200 times in the New Testament; see full concordance.

 It's tempting to think of our prefix as expressing a motion to do with elevation (possibly lured by the word parachute and the perceived equivalence of words like paranormal and supernormal) but that's certainly not implied.
 Our prefix expresses nearness, which is a good thing when virtue extends into the environs (nearness to God is a good thing) but which is a bad thing when pinpoint precision is essential (nearness to obeying a rule equals violating that rule).